SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 affect them).

-If agent bumps into something on the way, he would receive `bump` message, otherwise there would be `arrived successfully` message.
+If agent bumps into something on the way, he would receive `bump` message, otherwise there would be `moved successfully` message.

 ## `turn` message